MatteoGuadrini/psp/docs/simple.md

 ## Git

-This option create a new git repository.
+This option creates a new git repository.

 [Git](https://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.